Axelrod-Python/Axelrod/docs/tutorials/further_topics/fingerprinting.rst

 Transitive Fingerprints
 -----------------------

-Another implemented fingerprint is the transitive fingerprints.
-The transitive fingerprints represents the cooperation rate of a strategy against a set of opponents over a number of turns.
+Another implemented fingerprint is the transitive fingerprint.
+The transitive fingerprint represents the cooperation rate of a strategy against a set of opponents over a number of turns.

 By default the set of opponents consists of :code:`50` Random players that